Install Infinite Scale on a Server

 docker compose down --remove-orphans

-For safety reasons, do not add the -v
+For safety’s sake, do not add the -v

-(volumes) flag to the command as that would delete all volumes including their data.
-If deleting volumes is necessary, deleting them selectively is the preferred method, see the section above for an example.
+(volumes) flag to the command, as this will delete all volumes, including their data.
+If deleting volumes is necessary, selective deletion is the preferred method, see the above section for an example.
 See the docker compose down

 options for more details.